 2. Seasons 1-9 on Digital HD – Digitally remastered for the next generation, these classic “Little House on the Prairie” episodes are now available to watch on-the-go with smart phones or tablets.
 That way no matter what adventures you are having, you can take Laura with you.

 3. The Legacy of Laura Ingalls Wilder DVD – This one-hour documentary brings the true story of one of America’s most iconic authors to life.
 It was directed and narrated by Dean Butler who played Almanzo Wilder on the TV series.

-4. Melissa Gilbert’s memoir – In Prairie Tale: A Memoir, Melissa shares personal stories of her time on “Little House on the Prairie” playing Laura.
+4. Melissa Gilbert’s memoir – Melissa Gilbert shares personal stories of her time on “Little House on the Prairie” playing Laura Ingalls in Prairie Tale: A Memoir.
 It’s a wonderful snapshot of her life on the show, and afterward.

-5. Alison Arngrim’s autobiography – Well known for her memorable portrayal of Nellie Oleson, Alison Arngrim will have you laughing and crying as you get to know your favorite TV villain better.
+5. Alison Arngrim’s memoir– Well known for her memorable portrayal of Nellie Oleson, Alison Arngrim will have you laughing and crying as you get to know your favorite TV villain better in her autobiography, Confessions of a Prairie Bitch: How I Survived Nellie Oleson and Learned to Love Being Hated.
 Expect to find all the wonderful wit, irreverent charm, and heart-felt warmth we’ve come to love from her.

 6. Charlotte Stewart’s memoir – Little House in the Hollywood Hills: A Bad Girl’s Guide to Becoming Miss Beadle, Mary X, and Me by Charlotte Stewart (better known as Miss Beadle) will give you insights into her time on “Little House on the Prairie” and a heart-warming look at her resilience.